kubernetes/community/keps/sig-cluster-lifecycle/0014-20180707-componentconfig-api-types-to-staging.md

       make the command support loading configuration files.
     * The new repo can reuse the generic types from the to-be-created, `k8s.io/controller-manager` repo eventually.
     * Meanwhile, the cloud-controller-manager will reference the parts it needs from the main repo, and live privately in `cmd/cloud-controller-manager`
+* Add further defaulting for the external types.
+The defaulting strategy decision is post-poned, outside of this KEP.

 ### Related proposals and further references